How do Social Security survivors benefits work?

 Social Security survivors benefits: How to get started

-When someone dies, the surviving family members have a range of financial responsibilities to attend to during the grieving process.
+When someone dies, the surviving family members have a range of financial responsibilities to attend to, from canceling their credit cards to filing their taxes during the grieving process.
 One of those responsibilities is making sure that the Social Security Administration (SSA) is notified of the death as soon as possible.
-You won’t be able to report it online, though.
+You won’t be able to report it online though.
 If you need to file a death notice, call the SSA directly at 1-800-772-1213, or visit the nearest office in-person.

 In addition to filing a notice, you may need to apply for survivors benefits to make sure those benefits are redirected to certain qualifying family members.
 For surviving spouses or young children, those benefits can make a big difference in their financial well-being.
-According to the Social Security Administration, the average monthly retirement benefit is $1,669 (as of June 2022).
+According to the Social Security Administration, the average monthly survivors benefit is $1,509 as of August 2024.
 Depending on your relationship to the deceased and your age, you may be eligible to receive your spouse’s full monthly benefit.

 How do you qualify for survivors benefits?